IVF: Side-Effects and Risks

 Some mothers experience severe headaches after drug injections during IVF procedure, specifically in the time period immediately after an injection.
 If you have headaches related to your menstrual cycle, this might mean that you are more prone to hormonal shifts, and hence more prone to headaches induced by IVF as well.

 As we already know that physical infertility can induce anxiety.
-The In Vitro Fertilization can also induce anxiety, as regular doctor’s appointments and injections continuously redirect your mind towards your fertility problem.
+The IVF procedure can also induce anxiety, as regular doctor’s appointments and injections continuously redirect your mind towards your fertility problem.
 You might feel anxious about issues like your inability to get pregnant or the effects of treatment.

 20. Changes in Mood